Build your own Digital Strategy

 The first few questions allow us to place the customer into a basic demographic.
 This will be helps us to picture the customer in our heads.

 The next few questions give us an understanding the style of content they like to read.
 It also gives us an idea of where we can reach them online.

 Your customer’s journey to booking a room doesn’t start on your website.
 They go through a series of steps in their research.
 In this case you would be thinking that the ideal customers job-to-be-done was ‘to book a room’.
 Yet, that is not the full story.

 Our ideal customer doesn’t jump out of bed one morning declaring ‘I must book a double room at X hotel!’
 If we can understand what the decisions they need to make, then we can produce great content.
 If we can understand what objections they may have, the we can produce greater content.

 For example, a person goes to a DIY store to buy a drill.
 What is the job-to-be-done in this scenario?
 Is it to buy a drill?
 No, not quite.
 We need to look at what they are looking to buy the drill for.
 Drills make holes.
 So, making a hole is the job-to-be-done, right?
 Nope, but we’re getting closer.

-If you ask why they need to put a whole in the wall, you’ll be in a better position to make the best recommendation.
+If you ask why they need to put a hole in the wall, you’ll be in a better position to make the best recommendation.
 It turns out they need to hang a picture frame.
 In this case, they could buy a hammer and some nails or even a no-nails sticky hook.
-These might be also product that we sell, or they could be competing alternatives.
+These might also be products that we sell, or they could be competing alternatives.

-Understanding our ideal customer’s job-to-be-done is, helps us understand their ‘Buyer’s Journey’.
-According to Hubspot, the stages of the Buyers Journey are:
+Understanding what our ideal customer’s job-to-be-done is, helps us understand their ‘Buyer’s Journey’.
+According to HubSpot, the stages of the Buyers Journey are: